tejuscs/adb_azure/adb-connect-with-vs/adb-connect-with-vs.md

     ![This image shows the result of performing the above step.](./images/virtualmachine.png " ")

-- Click on your pre-configured windows virtual machine and copy the Public IP adress.
+- Click on your pre-configured windows virtual machine and copy the Public IP address.

     ![This image shows the result of performing the above step.](./images/ip.png " ")

-- Open Microsft Remote Desktop application on your local machine and connect to Virtual machine.
+- Open Microsoft Remote Desktop application on your local machine and connect to Virtual machine.

     ![This image shows the result of performing the above step.](./images/addpc.png " ")